R. K. Damodaran: Career

 Besides writing lyrics for Malayalam movies, he also published four books.
 Two were collection of his poetry, Athunathanam and Kadharaavaneeyam.
 The other two were devotional song collections namely Amme Narayana and Aravana Madhuram.
 He also wrote two dramas, Poorapparambu and Kannakiyude Mula.
 He has also learned to play the chenda, Kerala's traditional percussion instrument, from Babu Kanjilasseri of Kozhikode.

 Damodaran was selected as a member of the Kerala Sangeetha Nataka Academy during 2001 to 2004 which is run by the government of Kerala.
 Since 2012, he has been an executive member of Bharat Bhavan which is under the Department of Culture, government of Kerala.
 He has been an executive member of Samastha Kerala Sahithya Parishad since 2016.

 Personal life

-RK Damodaran was born to Manjapra Kothanath Chirayil Kalathil Ramankutty Nair and Palakkad Pallatheri Kappadathu Puthanveettil Kalyani Kutti Amma on 1 August 1953 in Kochi.
+Damodaran was born to Manjapra Kothanath Chirayil Kalathil Ramankutty Nair, a government employee by profession and Palakkad Pallatheri Kappadathu Puthanveettil Kalyanikkutty Amma on 1 August 1953 in Kochi.
+He was named after his paternal grandfather, according to the then-existing customs.
 He is deeply influenced by the fertile cultural landscape of his family place.
 He married Rajalakshmy (a native of North Paravoor), who was his classmate at Maharaja's College, on 7 June 1985.
 They have a daughter named Anagha (b.
 1986).
 They are currently residing at Kochi, Kerala.